hertzbinnon/test_integration/README.md

 # test_integration
-It is a recording for my job on centos7.
+It is a recording for my study of streaming media.

-The doc dirs include all of the archivements on theory、paper、protocol etc, other dirs include source code、pacth、tools、buildings script.
+It include all of the archivements of theory,paper,protocol, also include source code,pacth,tools,buildings script.